 While the broader markets corrected higher from the lows last month, investors should not think the worst has passed.
 Oh no… the worst is yet to come.
-Nothing goes up or down in a straight line, but this economic cycle is nearly ten years long in the tooth and at some point will need to correct back towards reality.
-Caterpillar will likely have to fall back to its 200 Month Moving Average of $62, which is more than 50% lower from where it is trading today.
+Nothing goes up or down in a straight line, but this economic cycle is nearly ten years long in the tooth and at some point will need to correct back toward reality.
+Caterpillar will likely have to fall back to its 200 Month Moving Average of $62, which is more than 50% lower than where it is trading today.

 Forecasts For Much Higher Global GDP Growth By 2023 Means Gobs More Debt

 The IMF forecasts that Global GDP will reach a staggering $108 trillion in the next five years.
 However, for Global GDP to rise by $23 trillion by 2023, then it makes sense that total world debt must also increase by at least 4-5 times:

 As I have shown in prior articles, the world has been adding between 4-5 dollars of debt for each new dollar of GDP growth.
 If we assume the same with continue over the next five years, then world debt will have to jump by $100 trillion.
 Now, if we also consider a conservative 3% interest rate to service this $100 trillion of additional debt, the world will have to pay a mind-blowing $3 trillion a year, JUST TO SERVICE THE NEW DEBT…..
 LOL.